Chris Mowan, MBA, FACHE

 Shanna Warren, MAM, SPHR, SHRM-SCP

 Shanna Warren, MAM, SPHR, SHRM-SCP, is the Vice President of Human Resources at Medical City Dallas Hospital.
-She joined Medical City in 2015 from another Medical City Healthcare hospital, Medical Center of Plano, where she most recently served as Vice President of HR, Employee Health and Co-Ethics Officer.
+She joined Medical City in 2015 from another Medical City Healthcare hospital, Medical City Plano, where she most recently served as Vice President of HR, Employee Health and Co-Ethics Officer.

 In her role at Medical City, she leads all human resource functions, employee health and our volunteer team.
 Her goals for the human resource department include increasing employee engagement, reducing vacancies and maintaining Medical City’s successful employee retention rates.

-Prior to serving at The Medical Center of Plano, Shanna managed training and recruitment at The Arc of San Diego, one of the largest, most comprehensive providers of services to children and adults with disabilities in San Diego County, and served in human resources roles at ValueOptions Healthcare and Sears, Roebuck, Co.
+Prior to serving at Medical City Plano, Shanna managed training and recruitment at The Arc of San Diego, one of the largest, most comprehensive providers of services to children and adults with disabilities in San Diego County, and served in human resources roles at ValueOptions Healthcare and Sears, Roebuck, Co.

 She holds a Bachelor of Science degree from LeTourneau University, a Masters in Human Resources Management from Dallas Baptist University, is a certified Senior Professional in Human Resources by HRCI and by the Society for Human Resources Management and a Licensed Facilitator by Development Dimensions International.

-John Walker joined Medical City Dallas Hospital in August 2016 as the Associate Administrator.
-Prior to Medical City, John served as the Associate Administrator at Medical Center of McKinney where he oversaw pharmacy, laboratory, the senior health clinic, plant operations, food & nutrition services, environmental services, and security.
+John Walker joined Medical City Dallas in August 2016 as the Associate Administrator.
+Prior to Medical City, John served as the Associate Administrator at Medical City McKinney where he oversaw pharmacy, laboratory, the senior health clinic, plant operations, food & nutrition services, environmental services, and security.

 Prior to joining HCA, John worked in commercial real estate at Swearingen Realty Group in Dallas.
 John holds a Master of Science, Healthcare Administration degree from Trinity University, along with a Master of Business Administration degree, with an emphasis in finance, and a Bachelor of Business Administration degree in finance from Texas Tech University.